 - Lack of protective equipment.
 You could also claim if your employer failed to provide a safety helmet or harness and this lack of PPE caused you to suffer a scaffolding injury.

-- Slips, trips and falls.
+- Slip, trip and falls.
 You should not be forced to work on slippery scaffolding during adverse weather conditions.
 Similarly, scaffolding planks should be laid correctly to reduce the risk of tripping.
 If you’ve suffered an injury after falling whilst working on scaffolding, please call today.

 - Falling objects.
 Finally, you could claim if you were hit by something that fell or was dropped from scaffolding whilst working on a building site.
 If the building site accident was not your fault, please let us know and we’ll review your options.

-Not all scaffold injury claims involve construction workers.
-If you’ve been injured whilst passing by scaffolding (on the high street for example), you could be eligible to claim compensation for any injuries.
+Not all scaffold accident claims involve construction workers or scaffolders.
+If you’re a member of the public who has been injured whilst passing by scaffolding (on the high street for example), you could be eligible to claim compensation for any injuries.

 You could claim for injuries caused by: